-Oh my gosh.
+They've all been treated unfairly, of course, and I'll own up to my contributions in this area.Oh my gosh.
 Is CHB apologizing?
 Look at this!
 Oh, wait.
 He says "I'll own up to my contributions."
 Future tense.
 Then he never does.
 Never mentions anything he said previously.
 I should have known better.

 Now, we get to the most ridiculous paragraph I've ever seen:

 Holy shit, Dan.
 No, they didn't.
 The '04 Red Sox had the most unlikely comeback in the history of sports.
 Coming back from down 3-0 in the series had never happened before.
 Please don't tell me you've forgotten all this already, how magical it was, how unexpected: it was two freaking years ago!
 Coming back from down 3-1, winning one game in extras, and then the other two "easily" is nowhere near as unlikely as coming back from down 3-0, never done before in MLB history, winning two games in extras, winning a game with a pitcher who probably shouldn't have been able to walk at all, and then winning the fourth game easily.
 Utter BS.
 Just wow.